SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/getting-started-with-top-actions.md

 ## Advanced configurations

-For advanced configurations of your top action commands, checkout the type definitions from `@microsoft/sp-top-actions`.
+For advanced configurations of your top action commands, see the type definitions from `@microsoft/sp-top-actions`.

 ```typescript